How to Remove Marijuana Mold from your Plants?

 Typically, you should burp out curing buds 2-4 times per day at the beginning of the curing process and less frequently as the humidity drops.
 To keep off fungus, you must pay keen attention to details daily.
 Should there be any signs of powdery mildew on your buds, you must remove the moldy buds immediately and discard them!

-3. Using a hygrometer and a dehumidifier
+3. Using a Hygrometer and a Dehumidifier

 When curing your buds, you should ensure a humidity level of between 55%-62%.
 You will use the hygrometer to measure the relative humidity in your curing jars, and should it exceed the said limits, you’ll use the dehumidifier to lower it.

-What to do in the case of botrytis
+What to Do in the Case of Botrytis

 The best measures to prevent both types of mold – as mentioned at the beginning of the article – are to check your plants regularly and ensure they receive everything they need to grow correctly.
-However, preventative measures won’t help people who are struggling with fungis issues at the moment.
+However, preventative measures won’t help people who are struggling with fungus at the moment.
 So what to do?

 With powdery mildew, some natural remedies have been tried and tested.
 To combat this mold, add two teaspoons of cider vinegar to one liter of water and spray it over your plants.
 This should do the trick.
 Another method is to mix 60% milk and 40% water and spray them on them, which should also work some magic.